Watch this video of David Michael Cantor explain what to do if you have been stopped for a DUI with Drugs in Arizona:

 Depending on the type of drug, some substances can remain in your system for weeks after use.
 If you test positive for any drugs, you could be charged with a DUI of drugs or controlled substances.
-Active metabolites in a person’s blood show recent drug use.
-Inactive metabolites could date back for months.
-Arizona law does not differentiate between the two when charging offenders with a drug DUI.
+Do you need to speak with a DUI lawyer immediately?
+Call our 24 hour emergency DUI line at (602) 560-4004.

 A.R.S.
 28-1381 states that it is a violation of the law to be in physical control of a vehicle while under the influence any drug, no matter the amount.
 Common examples of drugs include marijuana, cocaine, heroin, oxycodone, methamphetamine and ecstasy.
-Prescription drugs are usually excluded depending on the situation.
-However, they can also impair response time when driving, and if you cause an accident while taking prescription medication, you could be charged accordingly.
+Prescription drugs can also cause you to be charged with a DUI, if you are impaired while driving, with that drug in your system.
 If you take expired prescriptions, chances are high that you would be charged for DUI, especially if the prescription is not in your name.
-The State of Arizona is recognizing Medical Marijuana and we’ve put together information on how a DUI arrest with a Medical Marijuana Card can be handled.

-According to A.R.S.
-13-707, a DUI first offense is usually classified as a Class 1 misdemeanor and could receive a presumptive or standard sentence of a minimum fine of $1,250 and/or six months in custody.
-The minimum, mandatory jail time is 10 days unless the offender completes substance-abuse treatment.
-They may need to complete community service and install an ignition interlock device on their vehicle for one year.
-If you are convicted of a second offense, you could be charged with the next higher level of crime.
-This means that the misdemeanor increases in severity to a Class 6 Felony with a presumptive sentence of minimum fines of $750 and 18 to 24 months in custody.
-Arizona has a seven-year “look-back” period, which means that the state includes any prior conviction for DUI within the past 84 months when considering prior offenses.
+According to ARS 13-707, a DUI first offense is usually classified as a Class 1 misdemeanor and could receive a presumptive or standard sentence of a minimum fine of $1,250 and/or a maximum of six months in custody.
+The minimum, mandatory jail time is 10 days unless the offender completes substance-abuse treatment at which time all but one of those jail days will be suspended.
+Someone convicted may need to complete community service and install an ignition interlock device on their vehicle for one year.
+If you are convicted of a second offense, you could be charged with a second offense DUI which will increase the mandatory minimum amount of jail time and significantly increase the fines.

 When determining penalties for second offenses, Arizona includes DUI convictions in other states.
 Enhanced punishments include at least 90 days in jail, and defendants must serve at least 30 days consecutively.
 This sentence can be suspended upon completion of an acceptable drug-treatment program.
 They must pay at least a $3,000 fine, and their driver’s license will be revoked for one year during which they must also install an ignition interlock device on their vehicle.